All Products

 Control disk space usage

-JindoFS uses OSS as the data storage backend, which allows you to store large volumes of data.
+JindoFS uses OSS as the data storage backend, which lets you store large volumes of data.
 However, the capacity of local disks is limited.
 JindoFS automatically deletes cold data in local disks.
 Alibaba Cloud uses the node.data-dirs.watermark.high.ratio and node.data-dirs.watermark.low.ratio parameters to adjust the space usage of local disks.
 The values of both parameters are in the range of 0 to 1 to indicate the percentage of space usage.
 JindoFS uses the total storage capacity of all data disks by default.
 The node.data-dirs.watermark.high.ratio parameter specifies the upper limit of space usage on each disk.
 Less frequently accessed data stored on a disk is released if the space used by JindoFS reaches the upper limit.
 The node.data-dirs.watermark.low.ratio parameter specifies the lower limit of space usage on each disk.
 After the space usage of a disk reaches the upper limit, less frequently accessed data is released until the space usage of the disk reaches the lower limit.
 You can configure the upper limit and lower limit to adjust and assign disk space to JindoFS.
 Make sure that the upper limit is greater than the lower limit.

 Policy Description